OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

 At Siebel OpenUI side:

-1. Deploy the js file including new WSHanlder definition in Siebel OpenUI application.
+1. Deploy the js file including new WSHandler definition in Siebel OpenUI application.

 ## **Appendix A. Version Check (Backward Compatibility)**